brandonvinhquangle/brandonvinhquangle/README.md

 ## Software Engineer | Student

-I'm currently working as a Software Engineer at Micro Focus.
+I'm currently a senior at Brigham Young University studying Computer Science.
+I work as a Software Engineer at Micro Focus specifically focused on CI/CD and DevOps.

 <!--
 **brandonvinhquangle/brandonvinhquangle** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.